 There are very few occasions when a court will decide that a parent doesn’t have to pay child support, and even then, it is usually temporary.

 Can Payments Be Modified?

 Yes, child support payments can be modified, both with an increase and decrease depending on the situation.
 If a parent loses their job, they may not be able to continue to pay at the current amount.
 Conversely, if a parent gets a promotion or a new job, and their income increases, they may be required to pay more.

 There are also instances when the court could order a one-time payment for things like a medical emergency, braces, camps, or a school trip.

 What To Do

 Please know that child support is not meant to be a punishment for either parent.
 These payments are necessary to ensure that children are taken care of by both parents.
 In a divorce, children suffer the most, but these payments, along with regular interaction with both parents, help ease the transition and keep their lifestyle as unchanged as possible.
-At The Law Office of Gustavo E. Frances, we want to help you come up with the best solution for everyone involved.
-If you need a child support attorney in Fort Lauderdale, our experienced attorneys can take you through the entire child support process.
+At The Law Office Of Gustavo E. Frances, P.A., we want to help you come up with the best solution for everyone involved.
+If you need a child support lawyer in Fort Lauderdale, our experienced attorneys can take you through the entire child support process.
 We know this is a difficult time in your life and we want to help.
 You can contact us by clicking here or calling 954-533-2756 for a free consultation.